xerdnu/react-native-blasted-image/README.md

 A simple yet powerful image component for React Native, powered by [Glide](https://github.com/bumptech/glide) (Android) and [SDWebImage](https://github.com/SDWebImage/SDWebImage) (iOS).

 ## Support My Work! 🎉
 I truly appreciate your support!
-If you'd like to help me out, the best way is to check out my latest app — LogoDuel.
+If you'd like to help me out, the best way is to check out my latest app — **LogoDuel**.

-LogoDuel is a fun, fast-paced multiplayer trivia game where you challenge friends (or foes!) to guess famous logos.
+**LogoDuel** is a fun, fast-paced multiplayer trivia game where you challenge friends (or foes!) to guess famous logos.
 Test your brand knowledge and see who comes out on top!

 👉 Download now and let the logo battle begin!